Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-36-consequences.md

 "Yes it is!"
 Julian stumbled back with his fly only partly zipped up and the button undone, and flomped back down on the ground where he’d been sitting.
 He’d *missed* jeans.
 He checked on the fire, which was coming along perfectly, and cracked open beer number six.
 "I like it!
 Sounds good, and I bet Vemik’d like it too."

 Allison nodded slowly, and then to Julian’s profound surprise and Xiù’s too she sat up and angrily scrubbed a tear off her face.
 "God *fucking* dammit.
 We shouldn’t have left.
-We should have…"
+We should have..."

 "We had to," Xiù interrupted delicately.